Agrat bat Mahlat

 Agrat bat Mahlat (אגרת בת מחלת) is a demon in Jewish mythology.

 Etymology

-Mahlat and Agrat are proper names, "bat" meaning "daughter of" (Hebrew).
+Mahlat and Agrat are proper names, "bat" meaning "daughter of" (in Hebrew).
 Therefore, Agrat bat Mahlat means "Agrat, daughter of Mahlat."

 In ancient texts

-In the rabbinic literature of Yalḳuṭ Ḥadash, on the eves of Wednesday and Saturday, she is "the dancing roof-demon" who haunts the air with her chariot and her train of 18 messengers/angels of spiritual destruction.
-She dances while her mother, or possibly grandmother, Lilith howls.
+In the rabbinic literature of Yalquṭ Ḥadash, on Tuesday and Friday nights, she is "the dancing roof-demon" who haunts the air with her chariot and her train of 18,000 messengers of destruction.

 She is also "the mistress of the sorceresses" who communicated magic secrets to Amemar, a Jewish sage.

 In the Zohar

 In Zoharistic Kabbalah, she is a queen of the demons and an angel of sacred prostitution, who mates with archangel Samael along with Lilith and Naamah, sometimes adding Eisheth as a fourth mate.

 According to legend, Agrat and Lilith visited King Solomon disguised as prostitutes.
 The spirits Solomon communicated with Agrat were all placed inside of a genie lamp-like vessel and set inside of a cave on the cliffs of the Dead Sea.
 Later, after the spirits were cast into the lamp, Agrat bat Mahlat and her lamp were discovered by King David.
 Agrat then mated with him a night and bore him a demonic son, Asmodeus, who is identified with Hadad the Edomite.